-Founder & Executive Artistic Director
+Founder & Executive / Artistic Director

-Rodrigo started with Reelworld in 2003 as Marketing & Office Manager, becoming the Finance & Operations Manager in 2005, and earning his present role as Finance Manager in 2006.
+Rodrigo started with Reelworld in 2003 as Marketing & Office Manager, becoming the Finance & Operations Coordinator in 2005, and earning his present role as Finance Manager in 2006.
 He is a Certified Management Accountant, and holds an MBA from the Richard Ivey School of Business at Western University.
 As an immigrant from Argentina, Rodrigo’s work at Reelworld aligns with his passion for film as a tool to bring communities together.
 He is also the Associate Vice President for Marketing Strategic Initiatives & Automotive Promotional Planning at Canadian Tire.

 Rodrigo Diaz Varela

-Originally from Iran, Reza Sameni is an experienced film programmer and cinematographer.
-Currently, Reza is a film programmer for the JAYU Human Rights Film Festival, the Canadian Sport Film Festival, and the Syria Film Festival, and the Canadian Sport Film Festival.
-As a cinematographer, he has over a decade of experience with documentaries and short films that focus on human rights, injustice, and domestic violence, several of which have been screened at many international film festivals, including IDFA, Rio de Janeiro, Denver, and Rendezvous with Madness.
+Originally from Iran, Reza Sameni is a film programmer and cinematographer based in Toronto.
+He has supported festival programming for the JAYU’s Human Rights Film Festival, the South Western International Film Festival, the Syria Film Festival, and the Canadian Sport Film Festival.
+As a cinematographer, Reza has over a decade of experience working on documentaries and short films that focus on human rights, injustice, and domestic violence, several of which have been screened at many international film festivals including IDFA, Rio de Janeiro, Denver, and Rendezvous with Madness.

 Ella is an award winning interdisciplinary artist, photographer, filmmaker, impact producer and creative facilitator based in Toronto.
 Ella’s creative practice explores themes of racialized identity, Canadian diaspora, reclamation, embodied landscapes, contemporary dance and representations of the Black female body in Western visual culture.
 Her work has been presented in galleries, public spaces, festivals and for broadcast across Canada, the US and Europe.
 In 2015, her film "Black Men Loving" won Best Canadian Film at the Caribbean Tales Film Festival and is one of the top featured artists on CBC Arts the Exhibitionists.
 She is the founder of Black Women Film!.

 Born to Canadian parents of Caribbean descent, Aisha is passionate about bringing stories of the underrepresented to the forefront of our social purview.
 She is an actor, writer, and filmmaker who holds a BA with specialized honours in Theatre from York University.
 Recent Film/ TV and Theatre appearances include CBC’s “Working Moms”, “Murdoch Mysteries", and The Canadian Premiere of Sarah DeLappe’s critically acclaimed play “The Wolves”.
 Aisha has just wrapped her second short film ShoeGazer, the 2018 Selection for the Toronto ACTRA Women’s Committee’s Film Creation Lab which she wrote, starred and co-produced.

 Nasiche Taylor is a Chartered Professional Accountant, (CPA, CMA).
 Nasiche completed her designation in Toronto, ON with CPA Ontario in 2015.
 In 2016 Nasiche completed the Professional Bookkeeping Program with the Universal Accounting Centre.
 Born in Toronto and raised in Western Canada, Nasiche has worked for the energy industry and government agencies and currently volunteers as a Financial Administrator for Kingdom Life Ministries in Mississauga.
 Nasiche enjoys adventure and biopic films.
 Nasiche feels that film brings us a bit closer together in this great big wonderful world, and is a great way for a story to live on long afterwards.